mholling/nswtopo/README.markdown

     scale: 25000              # desired map scale (1:25000 in this case)
     ppi: 300                  # print resolution in pixels per inch

-Set the map rotation angle.
-This is the angle of the map in a clockwise direction relative to true north.
-(So for a rotation angle of 20, true north on the map will be 20 degrees to the left of vertical.)
+Set the map rotation angle as an angle between +/- 45 degrees anticlockwise from true north (e.g. for a rotation angle of 20, true north on the map will be 20 degrees to the right of vertical).
 If a non-zero map rotation is used, there will be a slight degradation in quality, however the output at 300+ ppi will still be good.
-The special value "magnetic" will cause the map to be aligned with magnetic north.
+The special value `magnetic` will cause the map to be aligned with magnetic north.

-    rotation: 0               # angle of rotation of map (or "magnetic" to align with magnetic north)
+    rotation: 0               # angle of rotation of map (or `magnetic` to align with magnetic north)

+Another special value for rotation is `auto`, available when the bounds is specified as a .gpx or .km file.
+In this case, a rotation angle will be automatically calculated to minimise the map area.
+This is useful when mapping an elongated region which lies oblique to the cardinal directions.

+    rotation: auto            # rotate the map so as to minimise map area

 Set the filename for the output map and related files.

     name: map                 # filename to use for the final map image(s) and related georeferencing files

 Specify the contour spacing.
 The standard contour coverage is 10m for eastern NSW and 20m for central and western NSW (and most of the Snowy Mountains, disappointingly).
-Large scale contour data (source: 2) at 1m or 2m intervals seems limited to towns and coastal areas, and while attractive is probably not of much use as the contours do not match up with watercourse features very well.
+Large scale contour data (source: 2) at 1m or 2m intervals seems limited to towns and coastal areas; Whilst appearing attractive, it is probably not of much use since the contours are not well-matched with the watercourses.

     contours:
       interval: 10            # contour interval in metres